Home

 Compost improves the soil texture enriching the soil with nitrogen, phosphorous, potassium, manganese, copper, iron, and zinc.
 As such, your compost retains rich nutrients, moisture, and air that your plants require.

-For additional information on other uses of compost click on the link compost tea "other uses derived from making compost."
+For additional information on other uses of compost click on compost tea a great fertilizer.

 Develop a habit of saving your organic material for your compost bin.
 You will reap the benefit as will your vegetable plants.